 - If you notice something’s wrong, report it immediately

 If you notice suspicious transactions on your account or are unable to access your funds, contact your provider immediately.
 Resolving the issue could take some time, so the sooner you report it, the better.
 Some lenders may have a policy about the cardholder taking reasonable steps to protect the account and report irregular behavior, if you fail to do so, you may find yourself unable to get the assistance you need.

-While it’s not fun to prepare yourself for an unexpected emergency, it’s a surefire way to reduce stress and minimize further issues.
-The best strategy to use will always depend on your individual circumstances, so make sure to consider what’s best for you before making a decision.Back to top
+While it’s a drag to prepare yourself for an unexpected emergency, it’s a surefire way to reduce stress and minimize further issues.
+Your travel strategies will depend on your individual circumstances, so consider what will be best for you, and be sure to learn about all your travel money options before going abroad.Back to top